Is your free lead magnet not working? Don’t worry – we know of a few reasons why no one is signing up for your freebie, and how to fix it.

 5 Reasons Why No One Is Signing Up for Your Freebie Lead Magnet

 The unthinkable has happened.

-You spent two weeks creating the most beautiful, impactful, value-packed freebie on the planet.
+First, you finally started your email list (yay!), then you spent two weeks creating the most beautiful, impactful, value-packed freebie on the planet (oh la la!)

 You designed the landing page, set up the delivery email, and even wrote an entire welcome series to go along with it.

 You launched your freebie out into the world, excited to welcome a stream of new subscribers into your community.

 But then, the hours start trickling by… and those hours turned into days… and then into weeks… and still, no one was biting.

 Where’s the flood of subscribers those email list gurus promised you?

 Where are the messages from people who are so blown away by all the free value you shared that they just had to reach out and thank you?

 Don’t freak out just yet!
 Chances are that with a few quick tweaks, we can have those signups rollin’ in for you in no time.